sart7rana/Course-Management-System-GUI/README.md

 # Course-Management-System-GUI
-It is a Course management GUI system designed with the Java Programming language that lets Academy to add both Academic Course and Non Academic Course with full description of the project.
+It is a course management GUI system built with the Java programming language that allows Academy to add both academic and non-academic courses with comprehensive project descriptions.
+It is written in Java and includes the SWING framework and AWT.
+Objects instance was developed using the OOP and polymorphism concepts.
+When the user clicked a button, the inserted data was validated using an action listener.